BastianBalthasarBux/alternet_beloginnews/README.md

 # BElogin News: import RSS feeds into sys_news

-This extension imports an RSS feed into the sys_news table of TYPO3, which makes them actually appear on the login-page of TYPO3 backend.
+This extension imports an RSS feed into the sys_news table of TYPO3, which makes that news actually appear on the login-page of TYPO3 backend.

 ## History